Rich-Hoepfinger/CS4641-Project/README.md

 With the same idea, we created a graph of average accuracy over 50 replications against min points.
 The optimal min points is 3.
 This aligns with our hyperparameter tuning.

 **Confusion Matrix**
+The following confusion matrix was generated for the best model obtained (SVM):

 ![confusionMatrix](https://user-images.githubusercontent.com/106047524/234429329-cfcfa193-e7ec-46f4-8cb1-c1561dd2174b.png)

+The model has lower accuracy in predicting songs belonging to Pop, R&B, and Rock.
+This makes sense since these genres are often incorporated with other songs, making it difficult to accurately and reliably determine a single genre for those songs.
+Meanwhile, the model performed the best in predicting the genre for Jazz and Orchestral songs.
+This also makes sense since these songs tend to sound distinctly different compared to the other included genres.

+**Conclusion**
+In conclusion, the use of deep learning in our project did not lead to greater accuracy in predicting the genre of songs.
+It is possible that this could be because of insufficient data.
+Regardless of this, the best model (SVM) still had a lower than ideal accuracy of around 63%.
+This indicates that perhaps simply using Spotify metadata may not be sufficient in accurately predicting song genres since no temporal information is included.

 ## Project Contributors